CFJP-DT: Digital television and high definition

 CFJP launched a high definition simulcast on June 4, 2007, and it's available on Vidéotron and Cogeco cable in Quebec.
 It signed on over the air on channel 42 from their studio building in Montreal in December 2007.
-However, through the use of PSIP, digital television receivers display CFJP-TV's virtual channel as 35.1.
+However, digital television receivers display CFJP-TV's virtual channel as 35.
 After the analog television shutdown and digital conversion on August 31, 2011, CFJP-TV moved from its pre-transition channel number, 42, to its post-transition and old analog channel number, 35.
 Because of the placement of the digital broadcast antenna at a low elevation on top of a residential building in Montreal, the coverage area was greatly reduced as compared to its former analog signal, which broadcast from Mount Royal.
 Many viewers were no longer able to receive CFJP.
 The station moved its digital transmitter to Mount Royal on April 16, 2013, greatly increasing its coverage area.